prijkes/AIReviewer/LOCAL_FILE_ACCESS.md

 ## How It Works

 When `LOCAL_REPO_PATH` is configured, AIReviewer will:
-- ✅ Use local `git` commands instead of Azure DevOps REST API
+- ✅ Use **LibGit2Sharp** (.NET library) instead of Azure DevOps REST API
-- ✅ Read file contents using `git show`
+- ✅ Read file contents directly from git objects (blobs)
-- ✅ Search codebase using `git grep` (extremely fast)
+- ✅ Search codebase by traversing commit tree (fast in-memory)
-- ✅ Get file history using `git log`
+- ✅ Get file history using LibGit2Sharp commit queries
 - ✅ **No API fallback** - failures are fatal errors (ensures pipeline catches issues early)
+- ✅ **No external processes** - Pure .NET library, no git CLI required

 ## Configuration